Succulent Karoo: Flora

 The Succulent Karoo is notable for the world's richest flora of succulent plants, and harbours about one-third of the world's approximately 10,000 succulent species.
 40% of its succulent plants are endemic.
 The region is extraordinarily rich in geophytes, harbouring approximately 630 species.

 Fauna

 The ecoregion is a centre of diversity and endemism for reptiles and many invertebrates.
 Of the ecoregion's 50 scorpion species, 22 are endemic.
 Monkey beetles, largely endemic to southern Africa, are concentrated in the Succulent Karoo and are important pollinators of the flora.
 So, too, are the Hymenoptera and masarine wasps, and colletid, fideliid, and melittid bees.

 Approximately 15 amphibians are found in this ecoregion, including three endemics; among the region's 115 reptile species, 48 are endemic and 15 are strict endemics.
 The Sperrgebiet region is a hotspot for an unusual tortoise, the Nama padloper.
 Endemism is present, but less pronounced, among the Succulent Karoo's bird and mammal populations.

 Conservation

 The ecoregion has been designated a biodiversity hotspot by Conservation International.
+Conservation South Africa has provided stewardship and land-management support and administered a small-grants fund known as SKEPPIES.